deepset-ai/haystack-tutorials/markdowns/08_Preprocessing.md

 and split text into smaller pieces to optimize retrieval.
 These data preprocessing steps can have a big impact on the systems performance and effective handling of data is key to getting the most out of Haystack.

-Ultimately, Haystack expects data to be provided as a list documents in the following dictionary format:
+Ultimately, Haystack expects data to be provided as a list of documents in the following dictionary format:
 ``` python
 docs = [
     {